defenseunicorns/pepr/docs/capabilities.md

 # Capabilities

-A capability is set of related [Actions](./actions.md) that work together to achieve a specific transformation or operation on Kubernetes resources.
-Capabilities are user-defined and can include one or more Actions.
+A capability is set of related [actions](./actions.md) that work together to achieve a specific transformation or operation on Kubernetes resources.
+Capabilities are user-defined and can include one or more actions.
 They are defined within a Pepr module and can be used in both MutatingWebhookConfigurations and ValidatingWebhookConfigurations.
 A Capability can have a specific scope, such as mutating or validating, and can be reused in multiple Pepr modules.

 When you [`pepr init`](./cli.md#pepr-init), a `capabilities` directory is created for you.
 This directory is where you will define your capabilities.
-You can create as many capabilities as you need, and each capability can contain one or more Actions.
-Pepr also automatically creates a `HelloPepr` capability with a number of example Actions to help you get started.
+You can create as many capabilities as you need, and each capability can contain one or more actions.
+Pepr also automatically creates a `HelloPepr` capability with a number of example actions to help you get started.

 ## Creating a Capability